Volumes

 The Kubernetes project suggests that you use the AWS EBS third party storage driver instead.

-azureDisk (removed)
+azureDisk (deprecated)

 The AzureDisk in-tree storage driver was deprecated in the Kubernetes v1.19 release and then removed entirely in the v1.27 release.